 Recurrent pneumonia is a common complication of COPD and a frequent cause of COPD exacerbation.
 Either viral or bacterial infections can be the cause.

 Chronic lung and airway damage, inflammation, compromised ciliary function, and bacterial colonisation are likely causes of increased vulnerability to infections.
-Use of long-term inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.
+Use of inhaled corticosteroids is also associated with increased risk of pneumonia in patients with COPD.

 Use of antibiotic therapy has shown some benefit.
 Usual treatment time is around 7 to 14 days.
 Appropriate coverage for Haemophilus influenzae and Streptococcus pneumoniae is mandatory.
 Pneumococcal vaccination is strongly recommended in patients with COPD.